AdobeDocs/federated-audience-composition.en/help/connections/federated-db.md

 1. Once your configuration is done, click **[!UICONTROL Add]** to create your Federate database.

-## Azure Synapse Redshift {#azure-synapse-redshift}
+## Azure Synapse Analytics {#azure-synapse}

 Use Federated databases to process information stored in an external database.
-Follow the steps below to configure access to Azure Synapse Redshift.
+Follow the steps below to configure access to Azure Synapse Analytics.

 1. Under the **[!UICONTROL Federated data]** menu, select **[!UICONTROL Federated databases]**.